-Purchase a hard copy of the Lectio Divina journal at our Information Desk for $10 or through this link.
+Purchase a hard copy of the Lectio Divina journal at our Information Desk or through this link.

 ABOUT THE JOURNAL